-It's always important to maintain a long-term perspective, but especially when markets are declining.
+It's always important to maintain a longterm perspective, but especially when markets are declining.
 Although stocks rise and fall in the short term, they've tended to reward investors over longer periods of time.
-Even including downturns, the S&P 500's average annual return over all 10-year periods from 1939 to 2023 was 10.91%.
+Even including downturns, the S&P 500's average annual return over all 10-year periods from 1939 to 2024 was 10.94%.

 It's natural for emotions to bubble up during periods of volatility.
-Those participants who can tune out the noise and focus on their long-term goals are better positioned to plot out a wise retirement investment strategy.
+Those investors who can tune out the news and focus on their long-term goals are better positioned to plot out a wise investment strategy.